DESCRIPTIVE STATISTICS

 QUESTION 1

-Based only on the information above, which class would you choose, and why?
+Based only on the information above, which class would you choose, and why ( refer to the data above and in the summaries below)?

 The Ainsworth and Darwin data demonstrate that a mean of 70 can be highly misleading without additional information about the distribution of scores.
 In Ms Ainsworth’s class, most scores cluster closely around the mean, so it accurately reflects the typical student’s performance.
 In contrast, Mr Darwin’s class shows a wide spread of scores from very low to very high, with the mean of 70 arising only because extreme values balance each other out.
 The same measure of central tendency, therefore, supports very different interpretations depending on how the data are distributed.